El-Fitz/smarteverything-testproject/README.md

 The SME Board will reply to a valid authentication message using a wrong key
 - Authentication reply for valid authentication msg using wrong key : `0x650000`

+NOTICE: Pressing buttonOne will light the RGB LED in Blue and remove the need for authenticaton for a predefined time.
+Default time is 60 minutes (1 hour).
+If authentication is deactivated, do not send an authentication message or an ID in your instruction message.
+It will just, well... fail.

 ##Instructions
 The Central device can send instructions to the SME Board using a predefined protocol.
 The instruction messages allow to perfom the following actions :